 Q1.
 I am expecting to receive a SEPA Credit Transfer payment into my account on the 1st of May.
 When can I expect it to arrive in my account?

 A1.
 Payments sent from other Bank of Ireland accounts on 1st May will be credited to your account that day.
-Payments sent from non-Bank of Ireland accounts on 1st May will be credited to your account on 2nd of May slightly later than normal.
+Payments sent from non-Bank of Ireland accounts on 1st May will be credited to your account on 2nd of May

 Q2.
 How will the 1st of May impact SEPA Direct Debit processing?